pierrelecuyer/latticetester/README.md

    ./waf configure --build-docs

 The waf script in `doc/wscript` manages the documentation build.
 The source of the main page is in `doc/dox/main.dox`.
-The Doxygen options are selected in the file `Doxyfile.in`.
+The Doxygen options are selected in the file `doc/Doxyfile.in`.
 For example, one may select if members from the `.cc` files are included or not by changing the `FILE_PATTERNS` option, select if the `#include` statements at the head of a file are shown or not with the `SHOW_INCLUDE_FILES` option, etc.
 The built documentation is placed in `build/doc/html/` with `index.html` as its main entry.